CharanKM10/Youtube_Summarizer/README.md

 After logging in, user can paste the youtube link, and click summarize to get the summary of the video.
 ![image](https://github.com/user-attachments/assets/f87eae8b-11b7-41b8-8c78-98d9c4aa8530)

+### Note

+MongoDB Compass should be installed in the system and connected to localhost.